 3. Validated Findings with Severity Ratings

-CVSS v3.1 scoring with justification
+CVSS v4.0 scoring with vector and scoring justification

 CWE classification for each vulnerability